dannisonarias/Object-Oriented-Program-Project-tic-tac-toe-/README.md

  -  4 | 5 | 6
  -  7 | 8 | 9

 5- If you want to select position 1 in the board.
-Type '1' and hit <enter>, when your name is prompted to enter your move.
+Type '1' and hit enter-key, when your name is prompted to enter your move.

 6- After you enter your move, the program will show an empty board with a mark in the position you wanted to place your move.

 (Remember : The object of the game is to be the first player to get three in a row.)